About Paws at Peace

 Marketing and Community Engagement Lead

 Calvin graduated from Siena College with a B.S. in Marketing and Management.
 He has 8 years of experience in various recruiting and customer service roles.
 His time as a recruiter taught him the importance of listening, compassion, and going above and beyond to help the client.
-He believes that every interaction, no matter how brief, should be pleasant, especially in the hardest of times.
+He believes every interaction, no matter how brief, should be pleasant, especially in the hardest times.
 Calvin has two dogs, so he understands just how special that relationship is.
-Calvin’s love for animals and desire to help people contributes to Paws at Peace’s purpose of giving our beloved companions the peaceful passage they deserve, surrounded by love.
+Calvin’s love for animals and desire to help people contribute to Paws at Peace’s purpose of giving our beloved companions the peaceful passage they deserve, surrounded by love.

 Calvin